erpmtics/erpmtics/README.md

 * PHP
 * wxPython >= 2.8

-##Persistence -- Databases
+##Persistence
   * Mysql
   * MongoDB
   * Local and Session Storage
+  * GAE datastore

-##OS to development
+##OS used for development

-***Client ArchLinux
+  *Client ArchLinux
-***Server Debian
+  *Server Debian

-my old distros:
+  * Old distros used:
-  -- Ubuntu
+      ** Ubuntu

-##My browsers:
+##Web Browser:
  ** Main: Chrome
 	 -- firefox
 	 -- Opera

 ## Quick start

-To quickly build your environment
+To quickly build your environment if you use Linux, run the file make-linux.sh, for Mac OS X make-macosx.sh and for windows make-win.bat

-## Modifying the Python Windows environment

-If you want to use a different Python version or add additional Python modules, just do the above with different Windows Python installers.

 ##Linux
+    $ chmod +x make-linux.sh
+    $ make-linux.sh (or sudo)
     $ wget "http://erpmtics.appspot.com/downloads/apps/desktop/erpmtics-client/linux/"
     $ erpmtics

 ##Mac OS X

 ##Windows

+Modifying the Python Windows environment

+If you want to use a different Python version or add additional Python modules, just do the above with different Windows Python installers.